 This article is all about protecting yourself with shipping insurance.
 Before we dive in, do us a quick favor.
 Imagine you’re going rock climbing.
 You wouldn’t start climbing without a rope to keep you from falling, right?
 Think of shipping insurance like that rope.
 It’s not a luxury—it’s a necessity!
 With all of the options available today to buy it, there’s no excuse not to.
 Lucky for you, purchasing shipping insurance is easy and affordable, and we’re here to shed a little light on the matter.

 Pro Tip: Buy postage online and don’t constrain yourself to the USPS Retail Pricing level!
-There’s free USPS shipping software called Pirate Ship that lets you access a special pricing tier of USPS called Commercial Plus Pricing.
+There’s free USPS shipping software out there that lets you access a special pricing tier of USPS called Commercial Plus Pricing.
 As a result, YOU get hooked up with the deepest USPS postage discounts possible.
 What’s even better?
-On Pirate Ship, all Priority Mail products come with $100 of built-in insurance—including Priority Mail Cubic.
+When you use shipping software, all Priority Mail products come with $100 of built-in insurance—including special sub-services such as Priority Mail Cubic.
 That’s perfect for all you small business owners shipping small packages under 20 pounds!

 Don’t Forget About Your International Shipments

-Priority Mail International and Priority Mail Express International both include $200 of insurance on Pirate Ship.
+Priority Mail International and Priority Mail Express International both include $200 of insurance with online shipping software.
 Unfortunately, First Class Package International doesn’t include insurance.
 It’s CRITICAL to insure international packages, so we recommend always adding insurance on First Class Package International.
 Go create your free Pirate Ship account and start shipping at Commercial Plus Pricing today.
 Pirate Ship is completely free, and you can rest easy knowing your packages are insured!